-Her first mystery novel Killer Frost will be published in 2012 by Mainly Murder Press in Connecticut.
+Her first mystery novel Killer Frost was published in 2012 by Mainly Murder Press in Connecticut.
 She has published five volumes of poetry with small presses, and two prose works, Watering the Roots in a Democracy (1989) and The PMZ Poor Woman’s Cookbook (2000).
+Her second mystery, Farm Fresh and Fatal appeared Oct 1, 2014 also from Mainly Murder Press.
 A translation of her volume of poetry, Beaver Soul, was published by the Kostroma Writers’ Organization in 1997.
-The original English of Beaver Soul will appear in 2013 from Finishing Line Press in Kentucky.
+The original English of Beaver Soul appeared in 2013 from Finishing Line Press in Kentucky.

 Her papers, correspondence, and 25 years of extensive diaries are in the Special Collections Department of the Perkins Library at Duke University.
 She has taught all forms of creative writing since 1974, through libraries, in extension programs, and on her own.
 She taught Freshman English at St. Augustine’s College in Raleigh, 2004-2007.
 She teaches writing workshops and does free lance editing for creative writers.
 Since mid-2007 she has been able to give more time to her fiction, creative non-fiction, and poetry.